 How is appendiceal endometriosis treated?

-Appendectomy or the surgical removal of the appendix is the best way to treat appendiceal endometriosis.
-In more severe cases, an ileocecectomy — or the surgical removal of the ileum, a part of the small intestine — or hemicolectomy, the removal of a segment of the colon, may be necessary .
+An appendectomy (the surgical removal of the appendix) is the best way to treat appendiceal endometriosis.
+In more severe cases, an ileocecectomy (the surgical removal of the ileum, a part of the small intestine) or hemicolectomy (the removal of a segment of the colon) may be necessary .

 An interventional clinical trial (NCT01921634) is currently recruiting an estimated 100 participants at Penn State Milton S. Hershey Medical Center in the U.S. to assess whether the incidence of appendiceal endometriosis is related to the method of pathologic analysis .

-Women ages 18 to 51 who have their appendix removed at the time of laparoscopy to treat their endometriosis and/or pelvic pain are eligible to take part in the study.
+Women aged 18 to 51 who have their appendix removed at the time of laparoscopy to treat their endometriosis and/or pelvic pain are eligible to take part in the study.

 After years of excessively painful periods, a serious loss of quality of life, and a series of uninformed and uninterested doctors, Dr. Seckin and Dr. Goldstein turned my life around.
 I was told I woke up from my surgery almost a year ago with a smile on my face, and I haven't stopped since.
 Before I heard of Dr. Seckin,…

 Dr Seckin and his team gave me back my life!
 Tomorrow will be 1 month since my surgery and I feel great.
 Dr. Seckin, Dr Liu, and Dr Goldstein are not only beyond words talented and amazing Doctors, but they are also genuinely wonderful and caring people.
 I cannot say enough great things about Holly, Asiye and Kim as well.…